26th May, 2021 — Membership and management

 Based in Fairfield Council district, about 40km west of Sydney CBD, the club’s membership reflects the culturally diverse population, with players from Asia, the Middle East and eastern Europe.

 New club secretary Trinh Huynh said the club’s family-friendly approach, focus on fun and its welcoming nature for people from all backgrounds made it special in the local soccer landscape.

 “We felt welcome the moment we entered,” Trinh said.
 “They welcome anybody.”

 Families who turn up are also encouraged to get the girls involved, with teams for both genders.

 The leadership team is keen to get the Good Sports program rolled out and optimistic about the benefits.

-“Good Sports talk about alcohol and drugs because all of those things are hugely important in the current environment,” Trinh said.
+“Good Sports talk about alcohol and drugs, all of those things are hugely important in the current environment,” Trinh said.

 “They are things I also discuss with my children at home.
-Above all, I think that they’re important factors in our daily lives that we need to talk about.”
+I think that they’re important factors in our daily lives that we need to talk about.”

 She sees Good Sports’ mental and physical wellbeing strategies flowing on to the wider community.

 “Especially for the people coming from a multicultural background.
-With the parents too.
-So if we can pass this information on it would be great.”
+With the parents too, they don’t get to go to school and learn what people like me have learned, so if we can pass this information on it would be great.”